NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 - Boomy audio not synced with the mixer
 - A curious, pervasive fuzzy quality in the edited videos (more on that [below](#timespan-of-project-files))

 I sincerely do not believe the folks who edited the videos would have watched them if it were their own event.
 The job was perfunctory.
-They obviously thought otherwise.
+They obviously claimed otherwise.

 > "Can all these be better?
 Yes, absolutely.
 But is it horrible and not even worth watching?
 I disagree with that."

 From this, I realized editing is inherently subjective and thus difficult to shape.
-This is especially true when the other person is not shapeable because of the way they see their many years of experience.
+This is especially true when the other person sees their many years of experience as a reason to remain rigid.

 > "We've done hundreds of weddings, and we have not once received remarks like this.
 We understand everyone has different expectations," BUT [insert statement that negates everything that came before the word BUT].

-It was a way of invalidating my concern in a pseduo-democratic fashion—a tactful way to make you feel like **you're** the one with the problem.
+It was a way of invalidating my concern in a pseduo-democratic fashion, a tactful way to make you feel like **you're** the one with the problem.

 As a reader you may say, "Krishna, surely you reviewed their work before hiring them.
 Didn't you know what you were getting into?"

 That is the realization: I didn't review *all* their work.
-We only reviewed what they shared...the highlight videos posted on their Vimeo page.
-These looked good, and we also saw one of our previous friends hire them too.
+I only reviewed what they shared...the highlight videos posted on their Vimeo page.
+These looked good, and we also saw one of our previous friends hire them.
 However the highlight reels offered very little insight into how they record/sync footage for the ceremonies.

+When making highlight videos, you don’t sweat what you don’t record, only choose the best parts, and create something nice for 15 minutes.
+That's entirely a different product from recording a two hour ceremony in multicam.

 **If there are multiple work products you are paying for, ask to review examples of all of them.
-With highlight videos, videographers don’t sweat what they don’t record, only choose the best parts, and create something nice for 15 minutes.
-That's an entirely different product from recording a two hour ceremony in multicam.**

-If privacy is a concern (reasonable), ask if you can request permission from one or more of their recent clients.
+If privacy is a concern (reasonable), ask if you can request permission from one or more of their recent clients.**

 Mistake #2.